 Example: The Ethereum Network

-At present, the Ethereum network is the best-known platform in the cryptocurrency world.
+At present, the ethereum ICO is the best-known platform in the cryptocurrency world.
 Developers can create decentralized applications for the Ethereum network using its Solidity language.
 They can also create new tokens by using the Ethereum token protocol (ERC20), thus producing the means to execute smart contracts on other coins.
 Focused solely on fixing particular problems, tokens are created as a special use-case of blockchain technology.
 Thus, Ethereum provides the resources and rules by which other coins seek to employ.

 Likewise, Cardano and Neo are two well-known platforms gaining in popularity this year as well.
 Although they may overlap in use-cases (Neo employs smart-contracts), they’ve have been able to differentiate themselves as platforms quite easily.